 This post on Presbyterians of the Past summarizes the history of Bethel Church to about the end of the First World War, so to continue the narrative for the next century readers are encouraged to read the 250th anniversary book titled, Bethel Presbyterian Church: Presbyterian Church in America Clover, South Carolina, which was edited by Helen Grant and Janice Currence and may still be available for purchase from the church office.
 The book includes the text of R.A.
 Webb’s brief history.
 Bethel’s facilities have expanded and the columned sanctuary on the book cover continues in its lovely original setting.
 The large cemetery with its stone wall shows the long history of the congregation with graves dating to the eighteenth century.
 The black-and-white photograph earlier in this article presents the sanctuary before a portico was added.
 The columns have decorative appeal and provide worshippers entering the sanctuary with a sense of the greatness of God.

-Notes—Why did Rev. Adams serve as a supply for so many years and not as a regularly installed minister?
+Notes—The map in the header is from the Library of Congress collection and is dated 1839; the location of Bethel Church with the red ellipse is approximate.
+Why did Rev. Adams serve as a supply for so many years and not as a regularly installed minister?
 It may be that since he went to Bethel as a pastor from the Association of Congregational Ministers, the presbytery allowed him to supply because of the shortage of ministers and his supply status was under a watchful eye.
 Professor George Howe of Columbia Seminary wrote about the ministerial shortage problem in South Carolina twenty-five years after Adams began his ministry at Bethel.
 If interested, see the author of this site’s article, “The Ministerial Shortage Problem in Presbyterian History & George Howe’s Appeal for More Ministers,” and the transcription of Howe’s sermon, “An Appeal to the Young Men of the Presbyterian Church by George Howe (1802-1883),” in The Confessional Presbyterian 4, on pages 43-71.

 The sources used include: the information on Liberty Hall in Charlotte is from NCPedia; R. A. Webb, History of the Presbyterian Church of Bethel Compiled by Rev. R. A. Webb, Fifth Pastor, Originally Issued in 1887 by The Ladies Aid Society, Revised to April 1, 1938; and R. H. Stone’s, A History of Orange Presbytery 1770-1970, Greensboro, 1970.
 The color photographs were taken by this site’s author in 2006.
 The portrait of R. A. Webb was provided by Wayne Sparkman of the PCA Historical Center in St. Louis, Missouri.